Pumas UNAM

-Efraín Juárez, Héctor Moreno, Pablo Barrera, Israel Castro, Eduardo Herrera and Jesús Gallardo.

 History

+Estadio Olímpico Universitario, (University Olympic Stadium), historic home of Pumas UNAM.

-The dean of the university, Luis Chico Goerne, made the first attempt to affiliate a representative of UNAM with the top football Mexican championship of the day, filing a petition to join the Liga Mayor de Fútbol Professional del Distrito Federal.
+The dean of the university, Luis Chico Goerne, made the first attempt to affiliate a representative of National Autonomous University of Mexico (UNAM) with the top football Mexican championship of the day, filing a petition to join the Liga Mayor de Fútbol Professional del Distrito Federal.
 The petition was rejected in favor of Club Marte de Morelos.
-Therefore, Pumas played 13 years in Mexicos Liga De Ascenso.
+Therefore, Pumas played 13 years in Mexico's Liga De Ascenso.

-By the 1940s, the dean Gustavo Baz Prada assigned the task to prepare the UNAM team to Rodolfo "Butch" Muñoz, then player of Club España.
+By the 1940s, the dean Gustavo Baz Prada assigned the task to prepare Pumas to Rodolfo "Butch" Muñoz, then player of Club España.
 The new manager formed its new team with members of the student body of the many schools and faculties of the university.
-The UNAM team joined many university tournaments, with successful results, and "Butch" Muñoz went on to manage the team for 13 years.
+Pumas joined many university tournaments, with successful results, and "Butch" Muñoz went on to manage the team for 13 years.
 This prepared the team to complete its later transition to professional status.

 Establishment: 1950s

 In August 1954, the Club Universidad was accepted as a member of the Segunda División, in those days the second tier division of professional football in Mexico.
 This achievement was accomplished with the support of the dean Nabor Carrillo and Guillermo Aguilar Alvarez Sr., a benefactor of the club.
 Aguilar Alvarez was appointed by the dean as the chairman of the club.

-On September 12, 1954 UNAM played its first professional game, an away match against Monterrey.
+On September 12, 1954 Pumas played its first professional game, an away match against Monterrey.
 After competing for three years, Club Universidad requested a one-year moratorium in its competing in Segunda División play to undergo a programme rebuilding process.
 Within that year, Hector Ortiz was appointed as the new manager of the club, and a Board of Patrons was formed.

-The promotion: 1960s

-Pumas UNAM realized its objective of promotion from Segunda División to Primera División when Club Universidad won the home-played promotion match on January 9, 1962, by defeating Club Cataluña de Torreón, 9–1.
-The match ended, the students rushed the pitch, and honored its team by carrying them off the field on their shoulders—this was the first step towards the consolidation of the club.

-The following day, dean Ignacio Chávez Sánchez congratulated the team when he met with them: Octavio Vial (manager), and players: Homero Villar, Raúl Chanes, José Antonio "La Espátula" Rodríguez, Roberto Cuevas, Rafael Ramirez Jimenez, Alfredo Echávarri, José Ruiz, Carlos Gutierrez, Alfredo "Tito" Zenteno, José Luis "El Chango" Ledezma, Antonio Sámano, Jorge Gaitán, Guillermo Vázquez Sr., José Luis González "La Calaca", Lorenzo Garcia, Carlos Calderón de la Barca, Manuel "Manolo" Rodríguez, Edmundo "El Poli" Pérez, and Gustavo "El Gato" Cuenca.

-The team established itself in the Primera División, the Board of Patrons prepared for the continuation of the team's success by establishing youth system to develop new players.